bixb922/crank-organ/doc-software/README.md

 ![Configuration](general_configuration.jpg)

-THis page is long and wide and is best used on device with a large screen.
+The configuration web page is long and wide and is best used on device with a large screen.

 Any configuration change needs a reboot of the microcontroller after saving changes to become effective.